Bilal-Ehsan/Chatbot/README.md

-# Superheroes chatbot 🦸‍♂️
+# Superheroes chatbot

 ## Task A:
 Rule-based and similarity-based conversation features

 ## Task B:
-Add logical reasoning extension
+Add logical reasoning

 ## Task C:
 Train and add a local image classification model and evaluate it